altera-fpga/agilex3e-nios-ed/README.md

     c.
 Nios V/c core - Compact Microcontroller- Smallest (For non-interrupt driven baremetal code)

-The following table contains the list of the designs on Agilex 5 FPGA E-Series 065B Premium Development Kit
+The following table contains the list of the designs on Agilex™ 3 FPGA C-Series 135 (M16A) A3CW135BM16AE6S

 | # | Nios V core | Design name | Description |
 | - | --- | ------ | ----------- |